Curious about our project?

 We explore what happens when we shift our focus and consider the world by listening and being guided by what sounds are present or non-present.
 This way anyone can bring their knowledges to the table.
 How have these sounds changed over time?
 Which sounds have appeared or faded away?
 What other species are present with us?
 How do these sounds feel in the body, and are there ways we can connect these feelings into acts of care for our environs?

-Online Writing League - OWL
+Online Writing League

 Sound and Water

-“Arctic Auditories – Hydrospheres in the High North” (NFR 325506, 2021-25) is an interdisciplinary project based in feminist methodologies.
+“Arctic Auditories – Hydrospheres in the High North” (RCN 325506, 2021-25) is an interdisciplinary project based in feminist methodologies.
 It engages scholarship and methods from sound arts, human geography and applied ethnomusicology to develop strategies for understanding environmental change through sound.
 Focusing on water environments, the ultimate aim of the project is to deliver innovative inter-disciplinary, empowering, and democratic listening strategies to help individuals and society more broadly, cultivate radical imaginations of futures beyond environmental anxiety.

 Diverse methodologies